-What began as a blogging tool in 2003 has grown in less than a decade to become the most popular self-hosted Content Management System (CMS) platform in the world, used to power millions of websites and seen by tens of millions of people every day.
+What began as a blogging tool in 2003 has grown in less than a decade to become the largest self-hosted Content Management System (CMS) platform in the world, used to power millions of websites and seen by tens of millions of people every day.

-To learn more about why WordPress is the world’s most downloaded CMS technology, go here:
+To learn more about why WordPress is the most widely distributed CMS technology in the world, read the article below:

 Pre-CMS / Static Websites